 Losing a loved one is something none of us know how to cope with.
 There is no instruction manual, no one right way to grieve.
 Some individuals feel symptoms of depression, while others feel numb.
-You may go through an entire range of emotions in a short span of time, which can be overwhelming.
+You may go through an entire range of emotions in a short span of time.

 You used to sleep soundly.
 Then, a loved one passed away, and it’s been difficult to have a good night of sleep.
 Grief appears in many ways, and one way is sleep deprivation.
 Here are factors that contribute to your lack of sleep and what you can do about it.